Ben & Jerry's

-To track quantitative data, the ice cream manufacturer had previously been using a paper-based system, which was proving to be cumbersome for operators and data administrators alike.
+To track quantitative data, the Ben & Jerry’s ice cream manufacturing team had previously been using a paper-based system, which was proving to be cumbersome for operators and data administrators alike.
 Operators would take individual readings and calculate an average of those readings to plot on a paper chart.
 Quality assurance personnel would then perform manual calculations to compute trends and create reports.

 This system was not only slow and inflexible, but also costly in terms of man hours required for calculation and analysis.
 Ben & Jerry’s needed a fast and reliable way to collect and analyze the vital quality data of its super-premium ice cream products.

 “What sets Ben & Jerry’s apart from our competitors is not only our insistence on high-quality ingredients, but also the extra and unique flavours we use to create a euphoric customer experience.
 Ensuring the final product reflects the passion and quality that we put into each pint required a quality solution that emphasized the same attention to details that we do.” said Melissa Corcia, Quality Manager, Ben & Jerry’s.